alberefe/WebCrawler_FormFiller/README.md

 This project is my first project outside of University.
 It was made after my fist year as soon as I learned how to program so it was filled with bugs and bad practices.
 I decided to keep it as a reminder of how far I've come.

+It is a webcrawler using selenium and bs4 that scrapped some government websites in search for information about education.
+It was motivated by my then job as data entry operator, and it freed me from having to parse those websites myself.

 I have made some changes to the code so I could check all of this bad practices and learn from them.

 I list them here so I can remember them for educational purposes.